Open scrimmages will commence in early May.

 The facility we play at is not available in cold months because it used as an ice-rink.
 Also, games are also played only on Mondays and Wednesdays so as to not interfere with local field leagues that play on Tuesdays and Thursdays.

-Founded in 1986, The Philadelphia Box Lacrosse Association is known as the most organized indoor lacrosse league in the Philadelphia tri-state area.
+Founded in 1986, The Philadelphia Box Lacrosse Association (PBLA) is known as the most organized indoor lacrosse league in the Philadelphia tri-state area.
 League action is from mid-May to the end of August.
 Dedicated to the growth and diversification of box lacrosse, we are the oldest and most continously running box lacrosse league in the United States.